tetratelabs/istio-distro.io/content/istio-in-practice/zero-downtime-releases/_index.en.md

 #### Rolling out the second version

-The first thing you need to do before you deploy the second version is to modify the DestinationRule and add a subset that represents the second version.
+Before you deploy the second version, the first thing you need to do is to modify the DestinationRule and add a subset that represents the second version.

 1. Deploy the modified destination rule that adds the new subset: